gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 Where `AAAAAAAEXAMPLE` is your key and `aaaaaaaa/BBBBBBB/CCCdddEXAMPLEKEY` your secret.

-If you have trouble finding your way around AWS to get your keys, you can follow these steps taken from the Serverless AWS Credentials docs:
+> **NOTE:** If you have trouble finding your way around AWS to get your keys, you can follow the [steps from the Serverless AWS Credentials docs](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys).

-* Create or login to your Amazon Web Services Account and go to the Identity & Access Management (IAM) page.
-* Click on Users and then Add user.
-Enter a name in the first field to remind you this User is the Framework, like serverless-admin.
-Enable Programmatic access by clicking the checkbox.
-Click Next to go through to the Permissions page.
-Click on Attach existing policies directly.
-Search for and select AdministratorAccess then click Next: Review.
-Check everything looks good and click Create user.
-Later, you can create different IAM Users for different apps and different stages of those apps.
-That is, if you use the same AWS account for stages/apps, which is more common than using separate accounts.
-* View and copy the API Key & Secret to a temporary place and place them into the command at the beginning of this section of the tutorial before running the command.
-* In the gatsby-stripe-serverless-backend project, run `serverless deploy` and your function will be packaged up and uploaded to AWS.
+In the gatsby-stripe-serverless-backend project, run `serverless deploy` and your function will be packaged up and uploaded to AWS.

 The output of `serverless deploy` should look something like this in your terminal: